CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/game_player_counter/entity.md

 If set, only players by that targetname will cause the game_player_counter to count up/down.
 It's not possible to set a targetname on a player before he connects, so don't ask me how to make use of this.
 </div>
 <div class="notices blue" markdown="1">Unlike other entities, game_player_counter sends 'On' output instead of 'Toggle'.</div>
-<div class="notices red" markdown="1">You can access current player value of this entity by refering to "dmg" keyvalue.</div>
+<div class="notices blue" markdown="1">You can access current player value of this entity by refering to "dmg" keyvalue.</div>
+<div class="notices red" markdown="1">This entity is partially broken, it doesn’t work correctly after a level change for instance, and you cannot access the current number of connected players with it.
+You can instead replace this entity’s behaviour with a trigger_entity_iterator and a game_counter.</div>